 But the Sergios (Sr. and Jr. – it’s also a family place) don’t stop there.

-Their large selection is full of beautiful gift sets, amazingly intricate chain work, stunning pieces with set- or inlaid- stones, and more.
+Their large selection is full of beautiful gift sets, amazingly intricate chain work, custom wedding rings, stunning pieces with set- or inlaid- stones, and more.

 Located in the town center’s Plaza area, this is also a great stop when taking in the various shops, restaurants, and people-watching of downtown Cozumel.